We are uncertain whether wearing masks or N95/P2 respirators helps to slow the spread of respiratory viruses based on the studies we assessed.

 · examining people entering a country for signs of infection (screening).

-We wanted to find out whether physical measures stop or slow the spread of respiratory viruses.
+We wanted to find out whether physical measures stop or slow the spread of respiratory viruses from well-controlled studies in which one intervention is compared to another, known as randomised controlled trials.

 What did we do?

-We searched for studies that looked at physical measures to stop people catching a respiratory virus infection.
+We searched for randomised controlled studies that looked at physical measures to stop people acquiring a respiratory virus infection.

 We were interested in how many people in the studies caught a respiratory virus infection, and whether the physical measures had any unwanted effects.

-We identified 67 relevant studies.
-They took place in low-, middle-, and high-income countries worldwide: in hospitals, schools, homes, offices, childcare centres, and communities during non-epidemic influenza periods, the global H1N1 influenza pandemic in 2009, and epidemic influenza seasons up to 2016.
-No studies were conducted during the COVID-19 pandemic.
-We identified six ongoing, unpublished studies; three of them evaluate masks in COVID-19.
+We identified 78 relevant studies.
+They took place in low-, middle-, and high-income countries worldwide: in hospitals, schools, homes, offices, childcare centres, and communities during non-epidemic influenza periods, the global H1N1 influenza pandemic in 2009, epidemic influenza seasons up to 2016, and during the COVID-19 pandemic.
+We identified five ongoing, unpublished studies; two of them evaluate masks in COVID-19.
+Five trials were funded by government and pharmaceutical companies, and nine trials were funded by pharmaceutical companies.

-One study looked at quarantine, and none eye protection, gowns and gloves, or screening people when they entered a country.
+No studies looked at face shields, gowns and gloves, or screening people when they entered a country.

 We assessed the effects of: